Published 03. Apr. 2020

 7. Keep Everyone Involved

-Virtual meetings offer great flexibility in that you can have as many people as possible in the meeting itself.
+Online meetings offer great flexibility in that you can have as many people as possible in the meeting itself.
 But, if there are too many people in a meeting, you’re bound to have someone who’s not able to contribute as much or be as active in the discussion.
 Make sure that everyone is actively participating – those who do not comment, have the chairperson (or you) actively ask their point of view on the topic/discussion.

 8. Actions, Decisions, And Conclusions

-Remember that the whole point of a virtual meeting is to make it as productive and as efficient as you would in a face-to-face meeting.
+Remember that the whole point of an online meeting is to make it as productive and as efficient as you would in a face-to-face meeting.
 That means getting as much done as possible when it comes to the main topic that you’re focusing on.
 During the meeting, make sure the agenda items reach decisions, conclusions or follow-up actions – steer the conversation to possible solutions and outcomes.

 9. Wrapping-up The Meeting

 A good practice to have is to recap everything that you’ve discussed, 10 minutes before the meeting ends, to ensure that everyone is up to speed with everything.
 Start to wrap up with “what we decided today” and go through the things which need follow-up or action, by whom and when – make sure that a name and date are attached to each agreed item so that someone will be responsible for further action.

 Hopefully, by the end of the online meeting, you and your attendees were productive discussions.
 If there are more things that you need to discuss, book follow-up meetings if needed and have it in everyone’s agendas.
 Make sure the minutes are shared so that everyone knows the discussion points for the next meeting.

 After a successful online meeting, send a thank-you note to the attendees for having good participation and ideas in the discussions!
 Not only will your attendees feel grateful to receive a personalized thank-you note, but they’ll also be more encouraged to contribute in future online meetings.